magepages/mpdocs/docs/product-attachments/index.md

 * **Store View**: Stipulate the Store Views that Product Attachment is displayed on the Frontend
 * **Customer Group**: Stipulate group customers that can perform `Customer Action`
 * **Customer must login to download file**: Select "Yes" means that customers must login to view/download product attachment
-* **Only available for verified buyers**: Select "Yes" means that Customers must have at least 1 order of this product so that Product Attachments display it for customers to view/download.
+* **Only available for verified buyers**: Select "Yes" means that Customers must have at least 1 order of this product so that Product Attachments display to view/download.
 * **Customer Action**:
   * View Online
   * Download